signak/tiff_to_pdf/README.md

-# tiff_to_pdf
+# Convert Tiff to PDF

-convert tiff file to pdf by InfraView.
+convert tiff files to pdf files by InfraView.

+## Usage

+double click tiff_to_pdf.cmd